Welcome to my Faerwyvae FAQ! Here I will answer common questions about my books that are set in Faerwyvae.

 ARE THE FAERWYVAE BOOKS IN ANY WAY RELATED TO THE PROPHECY OF THE FORGOTTEN FAE SERIES/LAND OF LELA?

 The short answer is no, the Prophecy of the Forgotten Fae trilogy is not directly related to The Fair Isle Trilogy or Entangled with Fae.
 Not in any obvious or story-centric way, that is.
 The longer answer is that when I first created the world of Faerwyvae/the Fair Isle, I had it in my head that Faerwyvae’s ancient history is linked to Lela’s.
 I wrote the first Faerwyvae book (To Carve a Fae Heart) shortly after I finished writing the first draft of my Prophecy series.
 And there are some intentional similarities between the two worlds–mysterious land masses inhabited by fae that were suddenly discovered by humans hundreds of years ago–all because, in my mind, both magical lands once existed in parallel realms, and their origins came from a singular historical event that is revealed later in the Prophecy of the Forgotten Fae trilogy.
 That event (which I don’t want to spoil for Prophecy readers) impacted multiple realms.
 In the Prophecy trilogy, the characters think it only created repercussions for their land, but in my mind, it also created a ripple effect on at least one more magical realm–which was Faerwyvae/the Fair Isle.
 In essence, Faerwyvae/the Fair Isle was not originally part of the human world and was instead suddenly forced from its original realm into the human one due to *the event*.
-Please note that it is unlikely that this explanation will ever make it onto the page in any Faerwyvae book.
-However, you do get a fun easter egg at the very end of A Fate of Flame (Prophecy Book Three) regarding the connection.
-Also…I have yet to decide if Faerwyvae and Lela are located on the same planet and take place in different parts of the globe/different eras, or if they exist on different planets.
-I might never decide!
-But now you know my secret worldbuilding connection.
+Please note that it is unlikely that this explanation will ever make it onto the page in any book.
+However, you do get a fun easter egg at the very end of A Fate of Flame (Prophecy Book Three) regarding the connection (note the different “worlds” Valorre said he traveled to.)

 – FUN EXTRAS –